-Each week Councillor Bob Cook, Leader of Stockton Council, writes a blog keeping you in touch with the very latest news.
+Each week Councillor Bob Cook, Leader of Stockton-on-Tees Borough Council, writes a blog keeping you in touch with the very latest news.

 Friday 8 October 2021

 This week got underway with a meeting via Microsoft Teams of Cabinet pre-agenda in advance of the full meeting scheduled for Thursday 14 October.
 Alongside fellow Cabinet Members there was a look ahead to the annual update on our Armed Forces Covenant work, the A Fairer Stockton-on-Tees strategic framework to reduce inequalities in the Borough and the Adult Social Care Strategy 2021-25.

 On Tuesday I attended a governing body meeting at Billingham South Community Primary School.
 It was good to be back at the school which has a fantastic set of teachers, staff and pupils.
 We considered the status of several ongoing developments at the school and planned out some activity to be completed in the coming weeks.